FAQ: your questions answered

 Smidge, like all repellents sold in the UK, has to be approved for use under the Biocidal Products Regulation and this includes their safety for use by humans.
 Each of the four repellent actives going through this system (DEET, Picaridin, IR3535 & Citriodiol) have to go through such safety assessments.
 As such, we cannot categorically say that none of the components of Smidge have been tested on animals.

 Yes!
 Smidge is safe to use on children aged over 24 months.
-Smidge wipes can be used on those aged 6 months.

-Yes!
+Yes.
 Smidge is even safe through breastfeeding.

 Smidge is water and sweat resistant and does not need to be re-applied after up to 30 minutes of swimming or sports.
 We would recommend you reapply Smidge if you swim or exercise for any longer.